mindey/rfcs/curiosity/information-mechanics.md

 ## Sources of entropy/extropy?
 Geometry of Entropy field?

 - Entropy is high where temperature or disorder/chaos is high.
-- Extropy is high where replication and compression rates are high. (note: compression correlates with good models and intelligence).
+- Extropy is high where replication and compression rates are high.

+(note: compression correlates with good models and intelligence, replication correlates with efficient information exchange rates).

+(note: places, with advanced forms of life - campuses, research institutes, etc.)

 ## Already existing technologies:
 - copy cell nucleus (life) (+sex -> mutation=exploration of new optima)